 One of the most common questions we get asked is: do I need a personal and a business Twitter account?
 Or should I only use one?

 This is a really great question and it’s a dilemma many business owners face.
 In fact, it’s a question I had when I launched my first business.
-The reality is, everyone is going to be different.
-This article is going to discuss the pros and cons of having a personal and business twitter account.
+The reality is, that everyone is going to be different.
+This article is going to discuss the pros and cons of having a personal and business Twitter account.
 By the end, you’ll be able to decide what is best for you and your business.

 Using Your Personal Twitter Account

 Let me just get this out there: Everyone should have a personal Twitter account.
 I don’t care whether you’re a business owner or not.
-We live in an age where it’s remarkably easy for anyone to starting building their personal brand online.
+We live in an age where it’s remarkably easy for anyone to start building their personal brand online.

-Personal branding is a term that’s used in the business world, but even if you’re not an entrepreneur, I’m guessing you have some sort of project or message that represents your passions?
+Personal branding is a term that’s used in the business world, but even if you’re not an entrepreneur, I’m guessing you have some sort of project or message that represents your passions.
 Twitter gives you the opportunity to have a voice.

-One man who has used social media to build his businesses is Gary Vaynerchuk.
+One man who has used social media to build his business is Gary Vaynerchuk.
 He’s massive on Twitter and has around 1.2 million followers at the time of writing.
 He argues that we should all be using personal Twitter accounts:

 “You’re going to evolve.
 A lot.
 You’ll learn new things, start new companies or websites.
 And when you do, why would you want to leave all the amazing work you put in behind?
 The following you’ve built up, the readership, the expertise; you can keep it all, if you stick to your name.”